Musical Theatre Auditions

 • Submit the appropriate application: First-time students | Transfer students

 • You must complete the prescreen process before you are eligible to sign up for an audition.
-Prescreens are due by December 15.
+Prescreens are due by January 15.

 • Create your account using Acceptd.
 Fee: $25.

-• You may qualify for a fee waiver.
-Acceptd grants up to 5 fee waivers with supporting information.
+• Acceptd grants up to 5 fee waivers with supporting information.
 View the Acceptd fee waiver guidelines.

 • All musical theatre majors who pass their prescreen will schedule their audition through the same Acceptd account.

 Nazareth University follows the Musical Theatre Common Prescreen (MTCP) guidelines.
-For the 2024/25 Audition Cycle, MTCP has included a list of helpful hints.
+For the 2025/26 Audition Cycle, MTCP has posted a list of helpful hints.
 We strongly encourage you to take advantage of these resources, which have been thoughtfully and intentionally crafted by the expertise of multiple programs nationwide to support the excellence of the audition and for your benefit.
 View the MTCP Audition Resources & Tips for Applicants (below the participating institutions and requirements).

 Prescreen Submission